Tourelles Cinsault – a wine for our times, WOTY 2020

 Squeezed between Israel and Syria, Lebanon is one of the world’s oldest winemaking regions.
 It was home to the Phoenicians, who became the first great wine traders and helped spread wine and vine around the Mediterranean.
 Since then, many cultures have governed Lebanon.
-One of the most pronounced influences is French, due to their colonial legacy.
-French is the second language; most of the vines grown are French varieties, and the winemaking practices are French.
+However, one of the most pronounced influences is the French due to their colonial legacy.
+As a result, French is the second language; most of the vines grown are French, and French winemaking practices are French.

 Tourelles, like most Lebanese wineries, is in the Bekaa valley.
 They are in Chtaura, 40 km from Beirut, on the Beirut to Damascus road.
 Continue east from Chtaura on the same route for 20 km, and you’ll reach the Syrian border at Masnaa – the busiest crossing point between the two countries.